 Somiya, a 13-year old girl from Chittagong, was a class eight student at a local High School.
 She lived with her father and stepmother, who were both pressuring her to marry a man named Badal.
 Somiya was opposed to the marriage, as she wanted to remain in school.

-In September 2010, Suraiya went to BLAST’s Chittagong unit office to ask for assistance.
-Upon receiving her complaint, BLAST’s Chittagong unit office sent a letter to Badal and to Suraiya’s father asking them to attend a mediation session.
-On 14 October 2010, BLAST’s Chittagong unit office arranged a mediation session, at which Suraiya, Badal and her father were all present.
+In September 2010, Somiya went to BLAST’s Chittagong unit office to ask for assistance.
+Upon receiving her complaint, BLAST’s Chittagong unit office arranged a mediation session.
+On 14 October 2010, Suraiya, Badal and her father attended the mediation session.
 After a fruitful discussion, it was decided that Suraiya’s father will not arrange her marriage until she is at least 18 years old; that he may only arrange such a marriage with her consent; and that both Suraiya’s father and Badal will be subject to legal penalties if they seek to arrange a marriage before Suraiya reaches the age of 18.